 Information on leaves is available in the Office of Academic Advising.
+Study-abroad opportunities are orchestrated by the Office of Off-Campus Study & Exchanges.

-Medical Leaves of Absence may be granted through the Office of Academic Advising with the approval of the Committee on Academic Standing, upon receipt of the student's application.
+Medical Leaves of Absence may be granted through the Office of Academic Advising in consultation with other campus offices and with the approval of the Committee on Academic Standing, upon receipt of the student's application.
 If approved for a medical leave of absence, a student is assigned a grade of L for all classes that semester for which a grade has not been recorded by the Registrar's Office at the start of the leave.
 No credit is given for courses assigned an L. Before returning to the college, the student must submit a Return from Medical Leave application.
 The reentry plan requires information from both the student and a letter of support from a medical provider who has treated them for the symptoms that led to their medical leave.
 Applications must be approved by the Committee on Academic Standing and must be received from the student well in advance of the first day of classes by the posted deadlines.
-All medical and therapeutic assessments must be provided by appropriate, licensed clinicians/ physicians who are not related to the student or their family.
+All medical and therapeutic assessments must be provided by appropriate, licensed clinicians/physicians who are not related to the student or their family.